-I’m popping in quickly today with a recipe that I hadn’t intended to blog about — it was our dinner the other night and it was so good I thought I’d share.
-Luckily I took a few pics out of habit.
-This is a hearty lamb shepherd’s pie with the surprise of Brussels sprouts, parsnips, and turnips in the mix.
-I cook it all my cast iron skillet and top it off with mashed potatoes enriched with some good Irish cheddar.
-It doesn’t get any warmer or cozier, and the flavor of the heartier fall veggies is a nice change from carrots and peas.
+This is a hearty lamb casserole with the surprise of parsnips, and turnips in the mix.
+I top it off with mashed potatoes enriched with some good Irish cheddar.
+It doesn’t get any warmer or cozier, and the flavor of the heartier fall veggies is a nice change from the traditional carrots and peas.

 The process has a few stages, but all simple.
-I brown the meat and set it aside on a plate.
-I add the veggies and saute them for a few minutes, then give the pan a hit of stock and cover it so they can get a chance to tenderize.
-Then I remove them to the plate with the lamb.
+I brown the meat and remove it into the casserole dish.
+I sauté the veggies for a few minutes, then give the pan a hit of stock and cover it so they can get a chance to tenderize.
+Then I remove them to the casserole with the lamb.
 Next I make the gravy in the same pan.
 Some butter and flour, a little seasonings and extra flavor enhancers, and the rest of the beef stock.
-It thickens as it comes to a simmer, and then everything goes back in the pan.
+It thickens as it comes to a simmer, and then everything gets piled into the casserole.

 Because there are a few stages to this dish, I take the shortcut and make instant mashed potatoes.
 I enrich them with shredded cheddar cheese and then pipe them onto the stew.
 Since everything is hot it doesn’t take much more than 30 minutes to finish in the oven.
 This makes great leftovers, too, so it’s well worth the effort.